dietervdwes/TrakCare-Extract-Tool/README.md

 This is a more advanced script which needs a few dependencies installed on the PC.
 It interacts with TrakCare Webview to get the MRN numbers using a list of Hospital numbers as supplied to it by a file "AllFolderNumbers.csv" (needs to be in the same directory as the main script file: "index-new.js".

-# Start here if you did get all the necessary files via a Flash disk from Dieter
+# Start here if you DID get all the necessary files via a Flash disk from Dieter

 Introduction
 --------